Left- and right-hand traffic: Potential future shifts

 Rwanda and Burundi, former Belgian colonies in Central Africa, are RHT but are considering switching to LHT like neighbouring members of the East African Community (EAC).
 A survey in 2009 found that 54% of Rwandans favoured the switch.
-Reasons cited were the perceived lower costs of RHD vehicles, easier maintenance and the political benefit of harmonising traffic regulations with other EAC countries.
-The survey indicated that RHD cars were 16% to 49% cheaper than their LHD counterparts.
+Reasons cited were the perceived lower costs of RHD vehicles, easier maintenance and the political benefit of harmonizing traffic regulations with other EAC countries.
+The survey indicated that RHD cars were 16–49% cheaper than their LHD counterparts.
 In 2014, an internal report by consultants to the Ministry of Infrastructure recommended a switch to LHT.
 In 2015, the ban on RHD vehicles was lifted; RHD trucks from neighbouring countries cost $1,000 less than LHD models imported from Europe.
+Rwanda launched a study on switching to LHT, but has decided to stay RHT due to the high costs of switching infrastructure to LHT.

+There is no country with a confirmed proposal or date where that country will switch the side of the road that they drive on.